yandthj/HPC/docs/Documentation/Applications/LBMcfd.md

 Users can try examples [tutorials](https://docs.mstarcfd.com/1a_Tutorials/index.html) from the offical documentation.
 The [Simple Agitated Tank example](https://docs.mstarcfd.com/1a_Tutorials/simple-agitated-tank.html) which is relevant to bioreactors has been tested successfully on Kestrel.

 #### Command line multinode
-For using M-Star over multiple nodes, please setup your case with the GUI method above and then click on `File > Export Solver XML File Only`.
+For using M-Star over multiple nodes, please set up your case with the GUI method above and then click on `File > Export Solver XML File Only`.
 The process will let you save an xml file with the default name being `input.xml`.
 This input file can be used to run the application in command line mode.

 ##### Run interactively